-Question Answer Marks EITHER 5(a) 'Stoker presents Count Dracula as evil, but also dangerously attractive.'
-25 How far, and in what ways, do you agree with this comment on the Count?
-Mark according to the levels of response marking criteria.
-OR 5(b) Paying close attention to Stoker's language, tone and narrative methods, analyse the following passage, showing its significance to the novel.
+Question Answer Marks EITHER 5(a) In what ways, and with what effects, does Stoker present different attitudes to women in the novel?
+25 Mark according to the levels of response marking criteria.
+OR 5(b) Paying close attention to language, tone and narrative methods, discuss the following passage, showing what it adds to your understanding of the ways in which Stoker creates a sense of horror in the novel.
 25 Mark according to the levels of response marking criteria.